daegalus/csrd/content.en/02-creating-your-character/05-abilities.md

 **Advantages of Being Big:** When you use Enlarge, you're so big that you can move massive objects more easily, climb buildings by using hand- and footholds unavailable to regular-sized people, and jump much farther.
 While you enjoy the effects of Enlarge, all climbing, lifting, and jumping tasks are eased.
 Enabler.

+**Advantages of Being Small:** You’ve learned how to leverage your strength and accuracy in proportion to your size.
+Your damage is no longer halved when using Shrink, and climbing and jumping tasks are eased.
+Enabler.

 **Advice From a Friend (1 Intellect point):** You know your friend's strengths and weaknesses, and how to motivate them to succeed.
 When you give an ally a suggestion involving their next action, the character is trained in that action for one round.
 Action.

 **Again and Again (8 Speed points):** You can take an additional action in a round in which you have already acted.
+Enabler.

+**Ageless:** Your body and mind do not age.
+Unless you are killed by violence (or some outside force such as poison or infection), you will never die.
 Enabler.

 **Agent Provocateur:** Choose one of the following to be trained in: attacking with a weapon of your choice, demolitions, or sneaking and lockpicking (if you choose this last option, you are trained in both).
 Enabler.